top of page

 Inner Forest Service

-Chris Kerr directs Round Weather, a nonprofit art gallery that raises funds for organizations that mitigate the climate crisis.
-He has headed the School of Literary Arts at Oakland School for the Arts and now teaches creative writing workshops for young unhoused people at Youth Spirit Artworks.
-They have curated The Greenhouse series of exhibitions for Richmond Art Center and On Land for MarinMOCA as well as founded and edited Projector, the magazine of creative response to film, and Nomenclatter, a one-of-a-kind literary journal where a workshop live-tweeted its writing advice and published the resulting poems monthly.
-She has organized events that bridge artistic disciplines for the Berkeley Art Museum, Rock Paper Scissors Collective, the Roxie Theater, and SFMOMA; performed his poems at Aggregate Space, a.Muse Gallery, and Art & Music in the Gardens at Lake Merritt; and displayed their language-based artwork at E.M.
+Chris Kerr is an artist, editor, parent, teacher, and writer living in Oakland, CA. He directed Round Weather, a nonprofit art gallery that raised funds for organizations that mitigate the climate crisis.
+They curated The Greenhouse series of exhibitions for Richmond Art Center and On Land for MarinMOCA and headed the School of Literary Arts at Oakland School for the Arts.
+She founded and edited Projector, the magazine of creative response to film, and Nomenclatter, a one-of-a-kind literary journal where a workshop live-tweeted its writing advice and published the resulting poems monthly.
+He has organized events that bridge artistic disciplines for the Berkeley Art Museum, Rock Paper Scissors Collective, the Roxie Theater, and SFMOMA; performed their poems at Aggregate Space, a.Muse Gallery, and Art & Music in the Gardens at Lake Merritt; and displayed her language-based artwork at E.M.
 Wolfman, MacArthur Annex, and Merritt College's climate crisis exhibition Cherish and Resist.
 Poems and stories by Chris appear in Eleven Eleven, The New Review of Literature, Sugar Mule, Work, and here:

 Elledge Peak